nachiketashunya/Meesho-Data-Challenge-2024/README.md

 ConvNext-XXLarge.
 The predictions from these models were combined using a weighted averaging mechanism to optimize overall performance.
 Details of architecture can be viewed from table below.

-Key Features:
-• ViT-H/14-quickgelu: Known for its precise feature extraction capabilities, this transformer- based model excels at capturing intricate patterns in visual data, making it ideal for attribute recognition tasks.
-• ConvNext-XXLarge: This convolutional model brings robust classification power, ensuring high accuracy across diverse datasets, particularly in scenarios with complex class distributions.
-The ensemble effectively leverages the complementary strengths of these two architectures—ViT H14’s fine-grained detail extraction and ConvNext’s robustness in handling classification complexities.

 ## 4.2.2 Key Features

 | Model Architecture           | Description                                                                                              | Strengths                                           |